naitib/EAFtoTXT/README.md

 Provide me with a shell script and associated code for running this tool at the command line.
 Your tool should:

 * Take an input path as an argument,
-* Provide usage info for the arguments (and any flags you create), and
+* Provide usage info for the argument (and any flags you create), and
 * Be able to run over single files or batches of files, e.g., at input `PATH/*.eaf`

 Note: Use R or Python, as you like.